What’s the best menstrual cup to use with an IUD? The shorter the better. We recommend sticking with something like the FemmyCycle Low Cervix.

 Menstrual Cups and IUDs

 There are many questions and concerns associated with the usage of period cups with IUDs, as there are concerns over the IUDs dislodging.
-While a few consider this a risk, experienced medical professionals do agree that usage of menstrual cup does not impact or affect the usage of IUD.
-Read on to understand the intricacies of using menstrual cups and IUDs at the same time.
+While a few consider this a risk, experienced medical professionals do agree that usage of menstrual cup does not impact or affect the usage of IUD to a large extent.

 Get the basics right with menstrual cups and IUDs

 You should remember that menstrual cups are not birth control devices.
 Therefore, you should not use them in lieu of IUDs.